Srdcf/HAR/NNModel/README.md

 This file contains three notebooks for training, analyzing, and exporting a Human Activity Recognition (HAR) model.
 The project includes data preparation, modeling, and exporting to the ONNX format.

 # Technologies Used:
-Tensroflow (v2) for trainning the NNModel
+Tensorflow (v2) for trainning the NNModel

 Onnx (v 1.18.0)